 If you are picking up on warning signs like these, or any other mood or personality changes, it’s time to talk to the senior about care options.
 While it may seem better to put off conversations such as this until after the holiday celebrations are over, it's better not to wait until a true crisis occurs.
 Be reasonable in your expectations, and understand that the senior may not be receptive to the discussion initially.
 The important thing is to begin the conversation.

-If you need assistance with starting a conversation about senior home care needs with someone you love this holiday season, contact Effraim Home Care online or call (215) 826-7422 for additional tips and resources, or to learn more about our top-rated home care in Philadelphia and to schedule a complimentary in-home evaluation.
+If you need assistance with starting a conversation about senior home care needs with someone you love this holiday season, contact Effraim Home Care online or call (215) 826-7422 for additional tips and resources, or to learn more about our top-rated home care in Hatfield and the surrounding areas and to schedule a complimentary in-home evaluation.